kaifsiddiquei/GITBOOK/introduction-overview/why-decnect-is-different.md

 ## The Bottom Line

-DEXGO isn't just another communication platform—it's the foundation for the next generation of digital interaction.
+DecNect isn't just another communication platform—it's the foundation for the next generation of digital interaction.
 By combining cutting-edge AI with true Web3 principles, we're creating a platform that's not only more powerful and secure than existing solutions, but also more aligned with the decentralized future we're all building toward.

 ---

 *Ready to explore our ecosystem vision?
-Continue to learn about how DEXGO is shaping the future of digital communication.*
+Continue to learn about how DecNect is shaping the future of digital communication.*